Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Polymer quantization and the effective Hamiltonian

-After obtaining $\tilde{\phi}$, Eq. \eqref{eq:phi-tild-class} from step 2, we can fix it using $\tilde{\phi}=0$ and $dT/d\tau=\dot{T}$, to obtain the Hamiltonian \eqref{NewHo-1}.
-In step 3, this time-independent Hamiltonian is polymerized as discussed in section \ref{subsec:PQ-TI-EH} and from that an effective Hamiltonian is derived either in the form of \eqref{EffectiveHP} or \eqref{EffectiveHQ}, depending on the polarization.
+After obtaining $\tilde{\phi}$, Eq. \eqref{eq:phi-tild-class} from step (2), we can fix it using $\tilde{\phi}=0$ and $dT/d\tau=\dot{T}$ to obtain the Hamiltonian \eqref{NewHo-1}.
+In step (3), this time-independent Hamiltonian is polymerized (as discussed in Sec. \ref{subsec:PQ-TI-EH}), from which an effective Hamiltonian is derived in the form of either Eq. \eqref{EffectiveHP} or Eq. \eqref{EffectiveHQ}, depending on the representation.
 This time-independent effective polymer Hamiltonian is then replaced back into one of the following extended phase space actions

-based on the polarization used.
-In the next step, 4, we perform the canonical transformations \eqref{eq:can-tr-1}-\eqref{eq:can-tr-4} on the above action, and particularly $\tilde{\phi}$, to obtain $\tilde{\phi}^{(p)}$ or $\tilde{\phi}^{(q)}$ as a function of extended phase space $q,t,p,p_{t}$.
-It is worth noting that the canonical transformation introduces a boundary term, which at classical level does not affect the Lagrangian equations of motion.
+based on the representation used.
+Next, in step (4), we perform the canonical transformations \eqref{eq:can-tr-1}--\eqref{eq:can-tr-4} on the above action, and particularly $\tilde{\phi}$, to obtain $\tilde{\phi}^{(p)}$ or $\tilde{\phi}^{(q)}$ as a function of extended phase space variables $q,t,p,p_{t}$.
+It is worth noting that the canonical transformation introduces a boundary term, which at the classical level does not affect the Lagrangian equations of motion.

-Finally, in step 5, we solve the constraint set $\tilde{\phi}\approx0$ to obtain the time dependent Hamiltonian in usual phase space of $\left(q,p\right)$.
-This one obtains the effective time-dependent polymer Hamiltonians
+Finally, in step (5), we solve the constraint $\tilde{\phi}\approx0$ to obtain the time-dependent Hamiltonian in the usual phase space of $\left(q,p\right)$.
+Thus, one obtains the effective time-dependent polymer Hamiltonians

 The effective equations of motion corresponding to $H_{\textrm{eff}}^{(p)}$ are

 and the ones corresponding to $H_{\textrm{eff}}^{(q)}$ are